Close Menu

 SIGN AND SYMPTOMS OF A PULMONARY EMBOLISM

 How do you know if you are having a pulmonary embolism?
 This is a hard question to answer.
 Because, the symptoms vary for each person.
-Knowing that the a pulmonary embolism is the cause of your symptoms may not be possible.
-You may only know it is PE if you have experienced it before.
+Knowing that a pulmonary embolism is the cause of your symptoms may not be possible.
+You may only know it is PE if you have felt the symptoms before.

 The symptoms of a PE are dramatic enough that they should send you to the hospital.